██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 Model Predictive Control

-Finite-horizon NLP solved online via CasADi + IPOPT.
-Enforces actuator bounds (u ∈ [−0.3, 0.2]) directly.
-Fastest engagement, lowest total Σ|u|.
-Requires solver warm-starting for real-time ops.
+Finite horizon NLP solved online with CasADi + IPOPT.
+It enforces the actuator bounds (u ∈ [−0.3, 0.2]) directly.
+It had the fastest engagement and the lowest total Σ|u|.
+It needs solver warm starting for real time ops.

 Speed